What is Conversion Rate Optimization (CRO)?

 Conversions | 500 | 1000 | 1500 |

-Why is Conversion Rate Optimisation (CRO) important?
+Why is Conversion Rate Optimization (CRO) important?

 Conversion Rate Optimization is important for several reasons: